Top of the page

 As soon as the doctor removes the needle, you can breathe normally.
 A bandage will be put on the procedure site (the place where the needle went in).
 The test generally takes 15 to 30 minutes.

 You will rest in bed for 2 to 6 hours after the test.
-Your pulse, blood pressure, and temperature will be checked often after the biopsy.
+After the anesthetic wears off, you may feel a dull pain in your right shoulder.

 If you have no problems after the test, you can go home and rest for the day.
 Have a responsible adult take you home (do not drive yourself).
 If you live out of town, it’s a good idea for you to stay somewhere overnight within 1 hour of an emergency care hospital.
 Don’t drive for the next 24 hours or while you’re taking strong pain medicine.
 You may eat your regular diet.
 If you have an upset stomach, try bland, low-fat foods such as toast, plain rice, and yogurt.
 Unless your doctor tells you it is okay, do not take aspirin, non-steroidal anti-inflammatory medicines, or blood thinners for 1 week after the biopsy.
 You may do your regular activities, but don't do hard activities or lift anything heavy (more than 4.5 kg or 10 lb.) for about 3 days or until your doctor says it is safe.
 When you leave the hospital, you may have a dressing covering the procedure site.
 Leave the dressing on until the morning after the procedure, then change it (ask your healthcare provider how to change the dressing).
 It’s very important to keep the site clean and dry.
 You may shower 24 to 48 hours after the procedure.
 Don’t scrub the procedure site.
 Pat the site dry.
 Don’t take baths, use hot tubs, or go swimming until the procedure site no longer has a scab and is completely healed.
 Don't use any creams, lotions, or ointments on the procedure site.